solrevdev/solrevdev.github.io/_posts/2020-01-16-vuejs-gistpad-interactive-playground.md

 The template is plenty to get started with.

-It gives you 3 files to edit and preview pane that refreshes whenever you make a change which is an excellent developer inner loop.
+It gives you 3 files to edit and a preview pane that refreshes whenever you make a change which is an excellent developer inner loop.

 ![2020-01-16_11-23-46_gistpad.png]({{site.baseurl}}/media/2020-01-16_11-23-46_gistpad.png)